Dental health is an important component of holistic wellness, in more ways than you probably realise.

 The repercussion of a reduced airway

 From a more obviously physical perspective, our body becomes aware that its airway is not optimal and will make physical changes to optimise the airway.
 Generally the lower jaw will move forward and the neck will arch raising the chin to clear the tongue from the back of the mouth and improve airway space.
 This leads to noticeable wear on the front teeth.
-Sufferers often wake experiencing head and neck pain, and in some instances jaw joint clicking and pain (referred to as TMJ in the dental profession).
+Sufferers often wake experiencing head and neck pain.
+And, in some instances, leads to jaw joint clicking and pain (referred to as TMJ in the dental profession).
 Unfortunately for loved ones, snoring is also highly likely.

 When it comes to any existing dental restorations, the effects of night clenching and grinding due to obstructive airway issues can be quite pronounced with the wearing down and constant polishing of any old-fashioned silver mercury fillings.
 These fillings in particular are made up of over 50% mercury.
 And unfortunately micro amounts of elemental mercury in a vapour form will be released and rapidly absorbed into our body tissue, mainly via the lungs, as they are ground upon.
 In 1991 the World Health Organisation stated that there is no level of mercury exposure that will not cause harm.
 Research also shows that mercury can have a profound effect on our oral and gut micro-biome.